runjak/functional-programming-primer/README.md

 ---
 I figured that the talk should touch upon these topics:

-* My journey to the functions
-  * How did I stumble upon FP?
-  * How did FP change the way I approach programming?
 * A few words on lisp and AST
 * Freedom from state
   * State as the problem